Turnout low for early voting

 Few Chickamauga and Rossville residents have cast their ballots early for the upcoming municipal elections.

-In Chickamauga, of registered voters, or percent, had cast ballots early, said
+In Chickamauga, 49 of 1,958 registered voters, or 2.5 percent, had cast ballots early, Chickamauga registrar Joanne Lawson said.

 Voter turnout is historically lower in odd-year municipal elections than for even years when federal and/or state candidates are also on the ballot.